 - State—the range of available states of consciousness (i.e., deep sleep, quiet alert, and crying), the smoothness of transition between them, and the clarity of their expression.

 - Attention—the infant’s ability to orient and focus on environmental stimuli, such as face, sounds, or objects.

-Readiness for oral feeding in the preterm or acutely ill full term infant is associated with the infant’s ability to come into and maintain awake states and to coordinate breathing with sucking and swallowing (McCain, 1997), as well as with the presence or absence of apnea.
+Readiness for oral feeding in the preterm or acutely ill full-term infant is associated with (a) the infant’s ability to come into and maintain awake states and to coordinate breathing with sucking and swallowing (McCain, 1997) and (b) the presence or absence of apnea.
 Apnea is strongly correlated with longer transition time to full oral feeding (Mandich, Ritchie, & Mullett, 1996).